ilves/heroku-buildpack-php-tyler/README.md

 This is a build pack bundling PHP and Nginx for Heroku apps.

-- Includes additional extensions: apc, memcache, memcached, mysql, pgsql, phpredis, mcrypt, newrelic, and sqlite.
+- Includes additional extensions: memcache, memcached, mysql, pgsql, phpredis, mcrypt, newrelic, sqlite and OpCache
 - Dependency management handled by [Composer][ch].
 - [PHP Info][phpinfo].